ECTS

 Presentation

-Around a central base of evaluation methods, various themes have been introduced over time, in particular to introduce the issue of consultation and policy acceptability, as well as behavioral economics to understand endogenous incentives in the field of environmental policies.
-In addition to the developments linked to the introduction of sustainable development and integrated and participatory policies, the recent acuteness of the challenges of climate change has generated new needs.
+Around a central core of evaluation methods, various themes have been introduced over time, notably to introduce the issues of consultation and policy acceptability, as well as behavioral economics to understand endogenous incentives in the field of environmental policies.
+In addition to developments linked to the introduction of sustainable development and integrated, participative policies, the recent acuteness of climate change issues is generating new needs.

-The M1 courses are very strongly shared with the Public Economics and Environment course as well as at the level of the mention or several courses in terms of econometrics and multivariate analysis tools.
-In particular, in M1, spread over the two semesters and common to the whole field, we note an application exercise aiming at empowering students in the analysis of a question and the operational mobilization of econometric tools called PIR (individual research project), successfully experimented for 5 years.
+The M1 courses are very much shared with the Public Economics and the Environment course, as are the econometrics and multivariate analysis tools used by the entire program or several courses.
+In particular, in M1, spread over the two semesters and common to the whole course, there is an application exercise designed to empower students in the analysis of an issue and the operational mobilization of econometric tools, known as PIR (projet individuel de recherche), which has been successfully tested for the past 5 years.

-The integration of modules specific to adaptation and evaluation takes place at the level of M2 courses, with strong mutualizations with the Health Systems Economics course for evaluation courses or the EPE, Energy Economics and Ecodeva courses on environmental issues.
+Specific modules on adaptation and evaluation are integrated into M2 courses, with strong mutualization with the Health Systems Economics course for evaluation courses, and with the EPE, Energy Economics and Ecodeva courses for environmental issues.

-Presentation of the course on the Youtube channel of the Faculty of Economics:
+Presentation of the course on the Faculty of Economics Youtube channel:

 Know-how and skills

-The field of expertise is evaluation engineering and territorial engineering.
+Our expertise lies in evaluation engineering and territorial engineering.

-Foresight practices, vulnerability assessment as well as more generic skills on tools and conditions for adaptive management and on measuring adaptive capacities at different scales.
+Foresight practices, vulnerability assessment, as well as more generic skills on adaptive management tools and conditions, and on measuring adaptive capacities at different scales.

 Organization